 Proper Bench Press Technique

-How to Bench Press Successfully The bench press is one of the most popular exercises in the gym.
-People see it in every commercial and every movie.
-It’s used as a competition lift in powerlifting.
-Everyone wants to be able to bench press more weight than other people.
-But how can you be certain that you’re doing it right?
+How to Bench Press Successfully.
+The bench press is one of the most popular exercises in the gym and is used as a competition lift in powerlifting.
+If you want to bench press safely and effectively, focus on consistent setup and controlled technique.

 The Right Way to Bench Press

-1. Lie on a flat bench with your feet flat on the floor.
-Keep your head centered over your spine, and look straight ahead.
+1. Lie on a flat bench with your feet planted firmly on the floor.
+Keep your head, upper back, and glutes in contact with the bench, and keep your eyes under the bar.

 The Benefits of Bench Pressing